flatpak/flatpak-docs/docs/conventions.rst

 As described in :doc:`using-flatpak`, Flatpak requires each application to have a unique identifier, which has a form such as ``org.gnome.Dictionary``.

-The format is in reverse-DNS style so the first section is generally domain controlled by the project and the trailing section represents the specific project.
+The format is in reverse-DNS style so the first section is generally a domain controlled by the project and the trailing section represents the specific project.
 There are some exceptions to this, such as extensions using the base application-id of the project they extend rather than their own.